Skip to content

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

-2. Setting the total magnetization to 0.0, which would be the case if we don't have any net magnetization in the molecule, as both spins point in opposite directions.
-What is the final energy?
+2. Set the total magnetization to 0.0, which would be the case if we don't have any net magnetization in the molecule, i.e. the two spins in the \(\pi_x^*\) and \(\pi_y^*\) orbitals point in opposite directions.
+What is the final total energy?

 Final energy

-3. Setting the total magnetization to 2.0, which corresponds to both spins pointing in the same direction.
-Is the energy lower?
-How do the orbital energies vary?
+3. Set the total magnetization to 2.0, which corresponds to both spins pointing in the same direction.
+Is the total energy lower?
+Are the Kohn-Sham energies the same for up-spin electrons and down-spin electrons?

 Answer